 Enjoy the chance to meet our speakers in person and buy signed copies of their latest books.

-Jonathon Porritt, Founder Director of Forum for the Future, has been on the front line of environmental campaigning for more than 45 years, working tirelessly to promote the solutions to today’s converging environmental crises – as a member of the Green Party, Director of Friends of the Earth in the 1980s, Chair of the UK Sustainable Development Commission (2000-2009), President of Population Matters and The Conservation Volunteers, and Chancellor of Keele University.
+Jonathon Porritt, Founder Director of Forum for the Future, has been on the front line of environmental campaigning for more than 45 years, working tirelessly to promote solutions to today’s converging environmental crises – as a member of the Green Party, Director of Friends of the Earth in the 1980s, Chair of the UK Sustainable Development Commission (2000-2009), President of Population Matters and The Conservation Volunteers, and Chancellor of Keele University.
 His work as author and broadcaster has had a huge impact over the years.
-His latest book, Hope in Hell, a powerful ‘call to action’ on the Climate Emergency, was published in June 2020.
+His latest book is Hope in Hell, a powerful ‘call to action’ on the Climate Emergency.

 Hugh Fearnley-Whittingstall is a multi-award-winning writer and broadcaster known for his uncompromising commitment to seasonal, ethically produced food and his concern for the environment.
-He has earned a huge following through his River Cottage TV series and books, as well as campaigning documentary series such as Hugh’s Fish Fight, Hugh’s War on Waste, Britain’s Fat Fight and, his latest, War on Plastic with Hugh and Anita.
+He has earned a huge following through his River Cottage TV series and books, as well as campaigning documentary series such as Hugh’s Fish Fight, Hugh’s War on Waste, Britain’s Fat Fight and his latest, War on Plastic with Hugh and Anita.
 His broadcasting has earned him a BAFTA as well as accolades from Radio 4, The Observer and the Guild of Food Writers.
 His award-winning books include the best-selling River Cottage Cook Book and River Cottage Veg Every Day.
 His latest book is Eat Better Forever.
 Hugh is a vice president of Fauna & Flora International and a patron of Switchback, a charity that helps young offenders find opportunities in the catering industry.

 Natalie Fée is an award-winning environmentalist, author of How to Save the World for Free, and founder of City to Sea, a UK-based organisation running campaigns to stop plastic pollution at source.
 In 2019 Natalie won the Sunday Times Volvo Visionaries Award, and in 2018 she was listed as one of the UK’s ‘50 New Radicals’ by The Observer / Nesta.
 In the same year the University of the West of England awarded her the Honorary Degree of Doctor of Science in recognition of her services to the environment.
 She won the Sheila McKechnie Award for Environmental Justice in 2017 for City to Sea’s #SwitchtheStick campaign and is proud to have been named Bristol 24/7’s Woman of the Year for 2018.

 Martin Wright is a writer, speaker and adviser on environmental solutions and sustainable futures, and Chair of Positive News – the media co-operative focused on “good journalism about good stuff”.
 An award-winning journalist and photographer, his work has been featured in a wide range of newspapers, magazines and websites, including The Guardian, New Scientist and The Times of India, and he has broadcast on major radio and TV networks, including the BBC, Sky, Al Jazeera and independent television.
-He has also produced and directed a number of short films.
 He was formerly editor-in-chief of Green Futures (now The Futures Centre) and a director of Forum for the Future (India).